Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Sebastian: Killed?

-Holmes: Sorry to interfere with everybody's digestion.
+Sherlock: Sorry to interfere with everybody’s digestion.
 Still want to make an appointment?
-Would maybe nine o'clock at Scotland Yard suit?
+Would maybe nine o’clock at Scotland Yard suit?

 Sebastian: That was my chairman.
 The police have been onto him.
 Apparently they're telling him it was a suicide.

-Holmes: Well they've got it wrong, Sebastian.
+Sherlock: Well they’ve got it wrong, Sebastian.
 He was murdered.

 Sebastian: Well.
 I'm afraid they don't see it like that.
 And neither does my boss.
 I hired you to do a job.
 Don't get sidetracked.